 Flat Lay photos can be used in many places

 Advertising has been taken over by flat lays in a big way, too.
-In particular, if you want to learn how to photograph clothes laying flat, ads in fashion magazines have been using flat lay to create outfits without using models that has proven highly appealing.
+In particular, if you want to learn how to photograph clothes lying flat, ads in fashion magazines have been using flat lay to create outfits without using models that have proven highly appealing.

 Flat lays came to prominence primarily through social media, so it’s no surprise that those channels can be the perfect place to use them.
-Flat lays on Instagram, for instance, act as a teaser for your product, giving potential customers a quick glance to entice them into taking a closer look on your ecommerce page.
+Flat lays on Instagram, for instance, act as a teaser for your product, giving potential customers a glance to entice them into taking a closer look at your eCommerce page.

-What kind of product is suitable for flat lays
+What kind of product is suitable for flat lay photography?

 As versatile as they are, flat lay photographs can be used for a variety of products.
 It’s been interesting to see the ways that different industries use the form to highlight different aspects of their products, too.

 For instance, the most common fashion flat lay is that of the mock outfit.
-If you want to learn how to photograph clothing laying flat, try arranging them, piece by piece, as if you’re dressing an invisible model.
+To shoot flat lay for a single piece of clothing, position your product on a flat surface with good lighting, adding props if necessary.
+Capture from above, ensuring a clean and well-composed image.
+If you want to learn how to photograph clothing lying flat for multiple pieces of clothing, try arranging them, piece by piece as if you’re dressing an invisible model.
 It’s an easy way to show how different products can contribute to different styles.
-This same kind of appeal goes for accessory products, like handbags, watches, and jewelry.

-In the stationary and art supply world, flat lays are used to create a neat line or products, or any other organized setup like a grid or semi-circle that gives the impression of an artist ready to go.
+In the stationary and art supply world, flat lays are used to create a neat line of products, or any other organized set up like a grid or semi-circle that gives the impression of an artist ready to go.

 Electronics are perfect for flat lays.
 Products like smartphones and notebooks that lay flat make for an easy subject while some brands will use flat lays to stage a mini unboxing of the whole package.

-Hopefully, this guide has shown you not only how to use flat lay photos, but just how valuable they can be to any product or e-commerce brand.
-It’s easy to start taking your own flat lay shots, so try it out and see if you can’t give your product photography the professional, clean appeal that’s inherent to the style.
+This guide has shown you not only how to use flat-lay photos, but just how valuable they can be to any product or e-commerce brand.
+It’s easy to start taking your flat-lay shots, so try it out and see if you can give your product photography the professional, clean appeal that’s inherent to the style.